Covariance regression with random forests: Method

 We have developed an R package called \texttt{CovRegRF}.
 We used the custom splitting feature of the \texttt{randomForestSRC} package \citep{R-randomForestSRC} to implement our specially designed splitting criterion in the tree building process.
-The package is available on CRAN, \href{https://CRAN.R-project.org/package=CovRegRF}{https://CRAN.R-project.org/package=CovRegRF}.
+The package is available on CRAN, \url{https://CRAN.R-project.org/package=CovRegRF}.